securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Forms enable you to compile secure itineraries and protocols, which can be shared with your team.

+Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high risk location or report on a digital/physical security incident.

 ### Filling a form

-Umbrella provides incident forms for debrief.
-These incident forms can be use to document an event that may indicate that an organization's systems or data have been compromised or that measures put in place to protect them have failed.
-Tap the  **Forms** tab from the bottom navigation menu to visit the forms page.
+Tap on the  **Forms** tab from the bottom navigation menu to visit the forms page.
-By default, Umbrella provides four forms that you can fill.
+Umbrella provides four default forms, and they can be filled as many times as you want.

 ![Available forms](/img/forms.png)

-* **Physical Security Incident:** Used to report a physical security event, where an organization's systems or data have been compromised or that measures put in place to protect them have failed.
+* **Physical Security Incident:** Used to report a physical security event.
-* **Proof of life Form:** Used to show that an individual was alive at the time the form was completed
+* **Proof of life Form:** Used to show that an individual was alive at the time the form was completed.
-* **Travel Security Memo:**
+* **Travel Security Memo:** Used to document safety precautions taken before travelling.
 * **Digital Security Incident:** Used to report a digital security event, where an organization's systems or data have been compromised or that measures put in place to protect them have failed.

 Tap on any of the available forms to begin filling it.
 The information you're required to fill depends on the type of form.